JosephBARBIERDARNAL/Research-internship-SHARE-Study/README.md

 ## 9 - Cancer incidence

-If individuals say that a doctor has ever told them that they have/had cancer, then the SHARE study considers these people to have cancer.
+If individuals say that a doctor has ever told them that they have/had cancer, then the SHARE Study considers these people to have cancer.

 # Relationship between cancer incidence and each variable